darwin-dev-diaz/recipe-site/README.md

+# Live Demo

+🚀 **Experience the app live**: [HotPot Recipe Planner](https://recipe-site-neon.vercel.app/)

+Click the link above to explore the full functionality of the app, including recipe browsing, meal planning, and more!

 # HotPot : Recipe Planner App

 A React-based Recipe Planner application for food enthusiasts to explore recipes, plan meals, and manage their favorite dishes.
 The app integrates with the Spoonacular API to fetch recipe data, providing a smooth and feature-rich experience for users.